cunarist/rinf/documentation/docs/tutorial.md

 ## ↩️ Awaiting a Response

-You can easily achieve something like a request-response pattern by providing a unique ID.
+If you want to store some state in Dart, you can implement something like a request-response pattern by providing a unique ID.

+Please note that you don't need this technique if you're storing state in Rust.

 ```proto title="messages/tutorial_resource.proto"
 syntax = "proto3";